Statement of Work – Aircraft

 A. Aircraft Preliminary Design

 - Sizing of the airplane to a given mission specification.
-Definition of the following parameters: Take-off Weight, Empty Weight, Mission Fuel Weight, Take-off Power, Wing area and Maximum Lift Coefficients.
-Class I Drag.
+Definition of the following parameters: Take-off Weight, Empty Weight, Mission Fuel Weight, Take-off Power, Wing Area, Maximum Lift Coefficients and Class I Drag.

 - List of comparative airplanes with similar mission performance